 Keene: Liberty Media Capital of the World

-Keene has more pro-liberty media for you to consume, distribute, and help create than anywhere else in the world.
+Keene has more pro-liberty media for you to consume, distribute, and help create, per capita, than anywhere else in the world.
 Here’s the current list:

 - LRN.FM – The Liberty Radio Network – This 24/7 streaming audio collection of the best liberty oriented shows on the internet originates from Keene.